 Well, we know that downtowns are about people, moving to and fro between their work, services they require, and retail opportunities.
 If they are lucky, it is all within walking distance of their residence.

-Problem: So what if you are revitalizing a downtown in rural Ontario that has a storefront occupancy rate of about %60 in 2011 by the name of Blyth Ontario?
-The Blyth Festival has 30,000 tickets sold a year (to tourists) right on Mainstreet, but very few of those patrons spent any time or money in the greater community.
+Problem: So what if you are revitalizing a downtown in rural Ontario that has a storefront occupancy rate of about 60% in 2011 by the name of Blyth Ontario?
+The Blyth Festival has 30,000 tickets sold a year (to tourists) right on Mainstreet, but very few of those patrons spent much time or money in the greater community.

 Solution: Extend the hours of the theater experience with street vibrancy!

 How does one do so?
 Recruit, build, champion entrepreneurs that can fill the remaining 40% with a vibrant and complementary experience to the theatre; also—-create a vibrancy, with multiple services and retail opportunities to encourage coming early and staying late.

 Downtown Revitalization starts with understanding what a community’s strengths are.
 Blyth understood its strengths and with some coaxing went with it.
 By the summer of 2012, we had two new start-ups; the Queen’s Bakery and Part II Bistro, whose business models targeted “extending the hours” of theater experience, Blyth had formed a business improvement area (BIA) and had tripled daytime foot traffic and quadrupled foot traffic in the 2 hours preceding curtain call at the theater.
 Blyth even rebranded the downtown (twice! but that is another post).

 An architecture firm and private gallery even set up shop on the main street—-because of the walkability and a revitalized sense of place.